 Dilkor Laghman Center

 While food within the touristy old town is average at best, there are some real finds if you venture a bit further.
-The Dilkor Laghman Center in the fifth micro-rayon is the new big thing: a huge hall serving yummy Uighur noodles in spicy broth.
+The Dilkor Laghman Center in the fifth micro-rayon is the new big thing.
+It is a huge hall serving yummy Uighur noodles in spicy broth.
 They have also a good variety of fresh salads (brought to the table to choose from) and beer from the tap.
 The restaurant immediately joined our personal highlights in Uzbekistan!

 Address: Corner of Pindastgir Street/ Alisher Navoi Street, 5th Mikro-rayon, Monday to Saturday 10-22 h.
-It is only about 4 to 5 km from the old town should cost around 5000 Som.
+It is only about 4 to 5 km from the old town and a taxi ride is very affordable.

-Bukhara has an enormous range of accommodation options, but only a fraction of them are old and authentic, comfortable, and well-run.
+Bukhara has an enormous range of accommodation options.
+However, only a fraction of them are old and authentic, comfortable, and well-run.
 A new one we highly recommend is the small Hotel Old Buchara, run by a very friendly Tajik family.
 Their breakfast is great – at least for vegetarians.

 Minzifa was one of the first Boutique hotels in Bukhara and is still one of the best for mid-range travellers.
 Their rooms are so comfortable and decorated with traditional textiles, wall paintings, and carvings that you feel instantly at home.
 Again – we especially like the breakfast (with a lot of fresh fruit)